rocky-linux/documentation/docs/guides/8_6_installation.md

 After you have completed all of the mandatory subtasks, and the installer has run its course, you will be presented with a final installation progress screen with a complete message.

-Finally, complete the entire procedure by clicking the <kbd>Reboot System</kbd> button.
+Finally, complete the entire procedure by clicking the ++"Reboot System"++ button.
 The system will restart.

 ### Log In